lrodrz/lrodrz.github.io/_posts/2022-04-04-Machine-Learning-Projects.markdown

         writer.writerow(is_this_your_card)
 {% endhighlight %}

-then using a simple high-low card counting algorithim I found online I made a loop that assigns a certain count as each card is 'flipped' (or looped over) by python.
+then using a simple high-low card counting algorithm I found online I made a loop that assigns a certain count as each card is 'flipped' (or looped over) by python.
 Here are the first few lines of the loop:

 {% highlight python %}
    lIst_fi_hilo = []